 Admission to the graduate program is managed through the Department's Admissions Committee, which is appointed annually.
-Applications can be completed online via UC San Diego's Office of Graduate Studies (OGS).
-The Admissions Committee will only consider applications that are completed by the application deadline (December 1) and that are in compliance with OGS's admissions policies and the Linguistics Department's further admissions requirements.
+Applications can be completed online via UC San Diego's Graduate Division.
+The Admissions Committee will only consider applications that are completed by the application deadline December 1 and that are in compliance with the Graduate Division's admissions policies and requirements and the Linguistics Department's further admissions requirements.

 New students are admitted only for the Fall quarter of any academic year.
 Admission is competitive, and the program of study rigorous.
 Students with backgrounds other than linguistics may be admitted depending on the type of preparation and strength of the rest of the application.The Admissions Committee evaluates applicants based on their past academic performance.
 Important factors in the evaluation of an application include: